-The standard interpretation, somewhat simplified, is this.
-The conditions of a prison, where one group has power over another and the powerless group are stripped of their individual identities, creates extreme, maladaptive responses that are characteristic of the responses often seen in real prisons.
+The standard interpretation, somewhat simplified, is this: The conditions of a prison, where one group has power over another and those in the powerless group are stripped of their individual identities, create extreme, maladaptive responses that are characteristic of the responses often seen in real prisons.
 Those in power become abusive, and those subject to that power become immature, passive, and rebellious.
-These effects do not have to do with differences in original personality (because in the experiment the subjects were randomly assigned to roles), but result from the situation in which people find themselves.
+These effects do not have to do with differences in original personality (because in the experiment the subjects were randomly assigned to roles) but result from the situation in which people find themselves.
 In the original paper and in subsequent writings, Zimbardo has repeatedly emphasized his view that this experiment reveals much that is significant in understanding what happens in real prisons.

 In order to assess the degree to which participants in the experiment could guess what Zimbardo expected to happen, Banuazizi and Mohavedi presented some of the details of the experimental procedure to a large sample of college students who had not heard of the experiment and asked them to write down what they thought the researchers wanted to prove and to describe how the guards and prisoners were likely to behave.
 The great majority guessed the results.
 In various words, they said that the purpose of the experiment was to prove that normal people placed into the position of prisoner or guard would act like real prisoners and guards, and they predicted that the guards would act in hostile, domineering ways and the prisoners would react in either passive or defiant ways or both.